burkeholland/deno-first-look/lessons/getting-to-know/deno-object.md

 The program runs and should return the path to the current directory.

 You've seen what you can do in Deno with just the `Deno` object.
-It's important to know that the Deno object has many options as you can look their first before you think you might need a dependency to do something.
+It's important to know that much of what you need to do with the file system is built in to the Deno object.
+You don't need any additional dependencies.